 The State of California Employment Development Department (EDD) is required by federal regulations to submit accurate participant reports and validated individual participant data to the Department of Labor (DOL) on a quarterly and annual basis.
-The data entered into the CalJOBS system is used to calculate the WIOA Primary Indicators of Performance, create the Quarterly Performance Reports, and the WIOA Annual Report.
-As part of this reporting requirement, the DOL requires coordination and coenrollment between WIOA Title I and Title III core and partner programs to ensure a common record is maintained for each participant served with these funding streams.
+The data entered into the CalJOBSSM system is used to calculate the WIOA Primary Indicators of Performance, create Quarterly Performance Repots, an the WIOA Annual Report.
+As part of this reporting requirement, the DOL requires coordination and coenrollment between WIOA Title I and Title III core and partner programs to ensure a common record is maintained for each participant served with thee funding streams.